McCarran Internal Security Act: Provisions

 Its titles were I: Subversive Activities Control (Subversive Activities Control Act) and II: Emergency Detention (Emergency Detention Act of 1950).

 The Act required Communist organizations to register with the United States Attorney General and established the Subversive Activities Control Board to investigate persons suspected of engaging in subversive activities or otherwise promoting the establishment of a "totalitarian dictatorship", either fascist or communist.
-Members of these groups could not become citizens and in some cases were prevented from entering or leaving the country.
+Members of these groups could not become citizens and in some cases were barred from entering or leaving the country.
 Immigrants found in violation of the act within five years of being naturalized could have their citizenship revoked.

-United States Attorney General J. Howard McGrath asked that the Communist Party provide a list of all its members in the United States, as well as 'reveal its financial details'.
+United States Attorney General J. Howard McGrath asked that the CPUSA provide a list of all its members in the United States, as well as 'reveal its financial details.'
 Furthermore, members of 'Communist-Action Organizations' including those of the Communist Party of the United States of America were required (prior to a 1965 Supreme Court case mentioned below) to register with the U.S. Attorney General their name and address and be subject to the statutes applicable to such registrants (e.g. being barred from federal employment, among others).
 In addition, once registered, members were liable for prosecution solely based on membership under the Smith Act due to the expressed and alleged intent of the organization.

 The Act also contained an emergency detention statute, giving the President the authority to apprehend and detain "each person as to whom there is a reasonable ground to believe that such person probably will engage in, or probably will conspire with others to engage in, acts of espionage or sabotage."

 It tightened alien exclusion and deportation laws and allowed for the detention of dangerous, disloyal, or subversive persons in times of war or "internal security emergency".
 The act had implications for thousands of people displaced because of the Second World War.
 In March 1951, chairman of the United States Displaced Persons Commission was quoted as saying that 100,000 people would be barred from entering the United States that otherwise would have been accepted.
 By March 1, 1951, the act had excluded 54,000 people of German ethnic origin and 12,000 displaced Russian persons from entering the United States.
 Notable persons barred from the United States include Ernst Chain, who was declined a visa on two occasions in 1951.

-The Act made picketing a federal courthouse a felony if intended to obstruct the court system or influence jurors or other trial participants.
+The Act made picketing a Federal courthouse a felony if intended to obstruct the court system or influence jurors or other trial participants.